 Anavex 2-73 (blarcamesine) is an experimental treatment that Anavex Life Sciences is developing to treat Rett syndrome.
 The U.S. Food and Drug Administration granted the treatment orphan drug status in January 2017 and fast track designation in 2020.

 How does Anavex 2-73 work?

 Rett syndrome is a rare neurodevelopment disorder that primarily affects girls.
 The disease impairs brain function including cognition, emotional development, and movement.

-Most cases of Rett syndrome are caused by mutations in a gene called MECP2, which encodes for a protein that acts as a switch and controls when other genes are turned on or off.
-Mutations in MECP2 lead to the protein being made incorrectly, which can cause other genes to turn on or off at the wrong times.
+Most cases of Rett syndrome are caused by mutations in a gene called MECP2.
+This gene provides instructions for making a protein that acts as a switch and controls when other genes are active.
+Mutations in MECP2 cause the cells to make the protein incorrectly.
+This can cause other genes to turn on or off at the wrong times.

-Problems can arise with the biological processes that break down misfolded proteins because there are so many more proteins than usual that need to be broken down.
+Problems can also arise with the biological processes that break down misfolded proteins because there are so many more proteins than usual.
 These problems can cause the immune system to respond inappropriately in the brain, leading to inflammation.

-Anavex-2-73 in clinical trials
+Anavex 2-73 in clinical trials

 Rett Syndrome News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.